ishaikhfaiz/FaizBlogApp/README.md

-#Nicks Blog
+#Faiz's Blog

-- A mini blog built using React w/ PostgreSQL
+- A mini blog built using React & PostgreSQL